Deportation Defense FAQ

 Seek Representation from Vicario Law Group, LLC.

-If you are facing possible removal from the U.S., it is best to get a Chicago immigration attorney on your side who can inform you of your rights and advise you of your options.
+If you are facing possible removal from the U.S., it is best to get a Chicago attorney on your side who can inform you of your rights and advise you of your options.
 Vicario Law Group, LLC. is here to help.
 Please read our deportation defense FAQ for answers to common questions about the removal process.

 If you still have questions, we invite you to contact us online or at (312) 698-9066.